NSERC Discovery Grants - Fall 2025

 - Guide for Applicants: Considering equity, diversity and inclusion in your application

-- Internal Guide for applying to Discovery Grants 2024 (2025 version will be posted shortly after NSERC's Q&A session in July)
+- Internal Guide for applying to Discovery Grants 2024 (2025 version will be posted shortly after NSERC releases their instructions in August)

 - Equity, Diversity and Inclusion (EDI) in Research Panel Discussion - Approaching EDI as a PI and in your NSERC Discovery Grant_Sep 5